lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     [Back to Contents](#contents)

-    The IDM's endpoint, at which your remote connection is registered.
+    Path to the IDM's endpoint, at which your remote connection is registered.

     As an example, `/openidm/system/groovy` path in your system action request will correspond to a remote connection registered at `/openidm/config/provisioner.openicf/groovy`, as described in the final step of the [Configure connectors over REST](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/configure-connector.html#connector-wiz-REST) doc.